 Contact Chalik & Chalik Injury Lawyers for Help

-Be aware that § 95.11 of the Florida Statutes imposes a deadline that is generally four years from the date of injury to file a personal injury suit.
+Be aware that § 95.11 of the Florida Statutes imposes a deadline that is generally two years from the date of injury to file a personal injury suit.
 The sooner you call, the more time we have to gather evidence, investigate your case, and take legal action to get you justice and compensation.

 Call a West Palm Beach ridesharing accident lawyer at Chalik & Chalik Injury Lawyers today at (561) 899-5020.